How does Jardiance help with heart failure?

 In large, Phase 3 studies, Jaridance has been shown to have positive outcomes in people with heart failure (with or without type 2 diabetes), including a lower risk for heart-related death and hospitalization for heart failure in adults.

-The most common side effects with Jardiance include urinary tract infections and yeast infections.
+The most common side effects with Jardiance include urinary tract infections and yeast infections in females.

 This is not all the information you need to know about Jardiance (empagliflozin) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss any questions you have with your doctor or other health care provider.